uw-advanced-robotics/aruw-mcb/README.md

 ### What is modm?

 We use an embedded library generator called modm in our codebase.
-It will eventually be important that you understand what how modm works.
-For now you can just think about it as handling lower level IO on our MCB.
+It will eventually be important that you understand how modm works.
+For now, you can just think about it as handling lower level IO on our MCB.
 You should read [modm's homepage](https://modm.io/) so you have a general idea of what it does.

 ### Modm examples